lewismorgan/spacenav/README.md

 Created as a project for ISM 4300 class project.

+Site is available for viewing at <https://spacenav.netlify.app/>.

+Whenver there is new code published to the **master** branch, Netlify automatically rebuilds and updates the deployed website.

 Objectives:

 - Learn how to retrieve data from an external API for React